Fifth Unregulated Contaminant Monitoring Rule

 - Where can I find a summary of health information about UCMR 5 contaminants?

 The UCMR 5 Data Summary identifies previously published information and publicly available EPA resources that provide context around UCMR 5 results in relation to their minimum reporting levels (MRLs), regulatory levels (if applicable), and available non-regulatory health-based reference concentrations.
-Within the Data Summary, the applicable regulatory levels for PFAS (i.e., maximum contaminant levels [MCLs]) and the reference concentration for lithium (i.e., health reference level [HRL]) are provided in the same units as UCMR 5 results (µg/L); underlying final toxicity assessment values (e.g., EPA Integrated Risk Information System [IRIS]) are provided in mg/kg-day.
+Within the Data Summary, the regulatory levels for certain PFAS (i.e., maximum contaminant levels [MCLs]) and the available reference concentrations (i.e., health reference level [HRL] for lithium, USGS health-based screening levels [HBSLs] for certain PFAS) are provided in the same units as UCMR 5 results (µg/L); underlying final toxicity assessment values (e.g., EPA Integrated Risk Information System [IRIS]) are provided in mg/kg-day.
 The Data Summary will be updated on a quarterly basis until completion of data reporting in 2026.

 - Are public water systems (PWSs) required to report their UCMR 5 results to their customers?